 Earn education credits and certificates at the conference

-When you attend the Best Friends National Conference, you can earn continuing education credits (CEs) or continuing education units (CEUs) and certificates.
-See information about the qualifying credits and certificates below.
+As an attendee of the 2021 Best Friends National Conference, you can earn continuing education credits (CEs) or continuing education units (CEUs) and certificates.
+See the information below about the qualifying credits and certificates and note any applicable deadlines.

 Certified Animal Welfare Administrator (CAWA)